supermind/supermind-load-job-generator/README.md

 *NOTE: a load job actually contains two files... a CSV file for the data, and a JSON file for the metadata.*

-**WARNING: Requires 25GB of storage space to run.**
+**WARNING #1: Requires 25GB of storage space to run.**

-**WARNING: Output folder will contain ~100,000 files.
+**WARNING #2: Output folder will contain ~100,000 files.
 This may crash some IDEs, hence why the output folder isn't a child of this project.**

 ## How to run